sdorra/airline/guide/annotations/parser.md

         aliasesMayChain = true)
 ```

-Finally you can use `aliasesOverrideBuiltIns` to control whether user defined aliases are allowed to override built-in commands and this also defaults to false.
+You can use the `aliasesOverrideBuiltIns` field to control whether user defined aliases are allowed to override built-in commands and this also defaults to false.
 To understand this consider that you had defined a command `test` and then a user defines an alias `test` - which version should Airline use?
 By default Airline will defer to the built-in command, however in some cases you may want to allow the users alias to take precedence in which case you can set this field to `true` e.g.

 ```java
 @Parser(userAliasesFile = "example.config",